Recommendations for VOD¶

 player --> cdn --> unified origin --> cache proxy --> (cloud) storage

 For every request that Origin needs to serve, it reads the server manifest first and after that the index of the relevant media.
 Only after it has read the index does it know where in the source it should look for the media samples it needs.
+Depending on how the media file is packaged (ISMV, progressive MP4, or CMAF) it may take multiple read requests in order to get from the index to the media data.
 This means that several round trips happen before Origin fetches any media data.

-The setup that we recommend creates dref MP4s for all source content first, then uses these dref MP4s to create the server manifests (ISMs) and finally stores the source content, dref MP4s and ISMs alongside each other on the remote storage.
+The setup that we recommend creates dref MP4s for all source content first, then uses these dref MP4s to create the server manifests (.ism's) and finally stores the source content, dref MP4s and server manifests alongside each other on the remote storage.
 Then, the caching proxy is configured such that it will cache the dref MP4s and the ISMs.

-Please refer to Object Storage Reducing Latency to learn more about this setup, and how you can configure a NGINX-based caching proxy to make use of it.
+Please refer to Cloud Storage Reducing Latency to learn more about this setup, and how you can configure a NGINX-based caching proxy to make use of it.

 The setup with the cloud storage and Unified Origin for VOD can be extended with an intermediate proxy.